jonathanprogram2/jonathanprogram2/README.md

 # Hi there, I'm Jonathan Mirabal! 👋

 Welcome to my GitHub profile!
-I'm a passionate **Junior Software Engineer** eager to grow and make an impact in the tech industry.
-While I'm open to any entry-level opportunities to kickstart my career, I have a strong interest in **AI Simulation** and **Computer Vision**—fields that fascinate me as I explore the endless possibilities of Artificial Intelligence.
+I'm a dedicated **Junior Software Engineer** with a passion for growth and innovation in the tech industry.
+Eager to make an impact, I’m particularly drawn to **AI Simulation**, a field that fuels my curiosity as I explore the limitless possibilities of Artificial Intelligence.

 ---

 ## 🚀 About Me
 - 🌟 **Driven by curiosity and innovation**, I specialize in crafting solutions that leverage **programming** and **data analytics** to tackle real-world challenges.
 - 🛠️ Skilled in languages like **C++** and tools such as **Microsoft Office**, **Canva**, and **Adobe Express**.
-- 💡 My long-term vision includes advancing the fields of **AI Simulation** and **Computer Vision** to create impactful, cutting-edge technologies.
+- 💡 My long-term vision includes advancing the field of **AI Simulation** to create impactful, cutting-edge technologies.
 - 📚 Currently building a strong foundation as a junior software engineer, ready to contribute and grow within dynamic teams.
 - 📖 **Always Learning**: Continuously exploring new technologies and methodologies to enhance my skills and bring fresh perspectives to my work.